Sean Mannion, artistic consultant to DLA’s graphics team, was commissioned to create artistic responses to a range of projects from our portfolio.

 I have deliberately merged and over-layered projects into each other.
 This is a reference to the working practice at DLA; it’s a continuous process, things alter, recall and are modified with many projects happening at the same time.
 It reminds me of my working practice when painting; it is far more enjoyable to have two or three paintings happening at once.”

-The ‘3x3 Project’ is due for completion in spring 2019 when Sean’s work will be on display in each of the offices of DLA.
+Sean’s work is on display in each of the offices of DLA.